Near-critical dimers and massive SLE: Convergence of massive LERW on general planar graphs

 At the discrete level, the only properties of the walks that are needed are planarity (which of course always holds for the random walks considered in this paper) as well as crossing estimates (i.e., \eqref{E:crossing_goal}) and simple consequences of it, such as Beurling estimates.
-These will be discussed briefly in Section \ref{SS:discrete}.
+These will be discussed briefly in Appendix \ref{SS:discrete}.
 At the continuum level the required estimates are described (without proof) in Section 3 of \cite{YadinYehudayoffLERWconvergence}, mostly Proposition 3.3 to Lemma 3.10.
 One can see that with very few exceptions, these estimates are properties of Brownian motion which are concerned with typical events of Brownian motion that can additionally be required to hold in a short time scale.
 In such cases the change of measure between massive (or drifted) and ordinary Brownian motion is harmless, hence these properties also obviously hold true in our situation.
 The lone exception is Proposition 3.3 (recalled below as Lemma \ref{L:BMhit}, which concerns the probability to hit a very small ball); since this is not a typical event for Brownian motion, one needs to consider the effect of the change of measure and more specifically one needs to check that conditioning on the atypical event does not cause the change of measure to degenerate.
-This will be carried out in Section \ref{SS:continuum}.
+This will be carried out in Appendix \ref{SS:continuum}.
+This concludes our discussion of the proof of Lemma \ref{lem:YY}.